Pam Burridge was inducted into the Sport Australia Hall of Fame in 1995 as an Athlete Member for her contribution to the sport of surfing.

-Pam Burridge is a familiar name of women’s surfing from the past 20 years.
-Her professional career began in 1980 and retirement didn’t fully set in until 1999.
+Burridge’s name still sits comfortably among the greats of Australian women’s surfing from the past 40 years.
+Her near 20-year professional career began in 1980 and continued through until she officially retired in 1999.

 Skateboarding and other tomboyish activities guided Burridge into her desire for surfboard riding.
 At the age of 10 she was given her first, very much homemade, surfboard, and was surfing at Manly Beach, a short drive from the family home.
 A good history of surf swimming and ocean knowledge provided a base for quick progression.
 A summer stint at the Northern Beaches run Surf School with instructors like Nat Young, Bill McCausland and Tony Hardwick added to the learning and calmed the fears of Burridge’s non surfing parents.